katrilh/calculator/README.md

 # Calculator!

-This repo contains two projects.
+This repo contains two projects, both preforming some calculations.
 The code in `task1` finds the the highest possible product of three entries in list of integers, as well as a testfile for that method.
 The project in `task2` is a simple REST API that can do basic arithmetic.

 ## `Task1`